top of page

 Author: Rose D.

 Proprioceptors are located within soft tissues like muscles, tendons, ligaments, and joints.
 Proprioceptors are wrapped with sensory nerve endings and can sense when tissues are activated through stretch, tension, and pressure.
-Information from proprioceptors are relayed to and from the central nervous system.
+Information from proprioceptors is relayed to and from the central nervous system.

 The information explains the body’s critical interaction with the environment and allows for precise and fluid movements.
 This is especially important for both athletes and non-athletes.

-Once stimuli is interpreted it initiates an involuntary action such as; lifting a kettlebell over your head without looking at the kettlebell, pushing a barbell over the chest without constantly staring at the position of your hands, or balancing on a bosu ball while extending your arms in front.
+Once stimuli are interpreted it initiates an involuntary action such as; lifting a kettlebell over your head without looking at the kettlebell, pushing a barbell over the chest without constantly staring at the position of your hands, or balancing on a bosu ball while extending your arms in front.
 These activities are initiated and carried out without having to look at the limb that is doing the action.
 This is proprioception in action.

 Deadweights